 Sharing the news

-Many women start telling friends and family about their pregnancy around this time, because the risk of miscarriage is much less.
+Many women start telling friends and family about their pregnancy around this time, because the risk of miscarriage is much lower.
 Some women choose to use Facebook or other social media to break the news.

 Be prepared for a variety of reactions from other people when you tell them your pregnancy news.